 - 2. All aspects of the promotion and tenure process are otherwise confidential, including deliberation in committee and the specific decisions that are made at each review level, which will be revealed at the appropriate times by the dean or department head.
+It is expected that both the candidate and the committees will adhere to the confidentiality of the promotion and tenure process.
 Members of promotion and tenure committees participate with the understanding that all matters related to their deliberations remain confidential.
 In addition, faculty candidates under review are discouraged from approaching committee members at any time concerning the disposition of their review and should understand that inquiries of this type are deemed entirely inappropriate. - 3.
 Confidentiality of the promotion and tenure process is to be respected forever, not just during that particular year of review.